MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Related Work

 \section{Related Work}

 \textbf{Data Selection.} Data selection is essential in constructing high-quality pretraining corpora for LLMs and typically falls into three main categories: deduplication, heuristic-based filtering, and LLM-guided quality evaluation.
-Deduplication, applied early, removes exact or near-duplicate documents to reduce redundancy and improve generalization \cite{lee2021deduplicating}.
+Early-stage deduplication removes exact or near-duplicate documents to minimize redundancy and enhance model generalization \cite{lee2021deduplicating}.
 More advanced fuzzy and semantic methods filter syntactically or semantically similar content \cite{jiang2022fuzzydedup, abbas2023semdedup}, which is crucial at scale to avoid training instability and performance degradation \cite{xue2023repeat, rae2021scaling}.

 Heuristic filtering uses rules or lightweight models to exclude low-quality text, such as short, repetitive, or toxic content \cite{laurenccon2022bigscience, weber2024redpajama, penedo2023refinedweb, soldaini2024dolma}.
-While handcrafted heuristics can be effective, they often have limited generalization and inefficiency, prompting the use of simple classifiers, perplexity scores, or importance sampling \cite{chowdhery2023palm, touvron2023llama, xie2023data, muennighoff2023scaling}.
+While handcrafted heuristics can be effective, they often have limited generalization and inefficiency, prompting the use of simple classifiers, perplexity scores, or importance sampling \cite{chowdhery2023palm, touvron2023llama, xie2023data, muennighoff2023scaling, li-etal-2024-quantity,li-etal-2024-superfiltering}.
 However, these approaches may unintentionally favor simplistic or repetitive content, which can diminish the diversity and informativeness of the dataset.

-In contrast, LLM-guided quality scoring directly leverages language models to evaluate data along dimensions like factuality and coherence \cite{gunasekar2023textbooks, sachdeva2024train}.
-Frameworks such as QuRating and FineWeb-Edu prioritize educational content using multi-criteria assessment \cite{wettig2024qurating, lozhkov2024fineweb-edu}, while Dataman \cite{peng2025dataman} and FIRE \cite{xu2025fire} extend this to domain-aware or reliability-sensitive filtering.
-Despite their advancements, recent approaches depend heavily on GPT-style judgments, potentially introducing model-specific biases.
+In contrast, LLM-guided quality scoring directly leverages language models to evaluate data along dimensions like factuality and coherence \cite{gunasekar2023textbooks, sachdeva2024train, li-etal-2024-selective}.
+Frameworks such as QuRating \cite{wettig2024qurating} and FineWeb-Edu \cite{lozhkov2024fineweb-edu} prioritize educational content using multi-criteria assessment , while Dataman \cite{peng2025dataman} and FIRE \cite{xu2025fire} extend this to domain-aware or reliability-sensitive filtering.
+Despite their advancement, recent approaches depend heavily on GPT-style judgments, potentially introducing model-specific biases.